Abdale88/e_commerce_backend/README.md

    GitHub License ![GitHub license](https://img.shields.io/badge/license-MIT-coral.svg)

 ## Description
  This app is a back end for an e-commerce site.
-Hence, the app  uses the latest technologies SO THAT my company can compete with other e-commerce companies.
+Moreover, the app  uses the latest technologies so that the companies can compete with other e-commerce companies.
 Moreover, the app mainly uses Express.js API to use Sequelize to interact with a MySQL database.

    ## Table of Contents